-I’m not really going to cover those here, I’ll just skip over them and go straight to talking about vape pen style devices.
+I’m not really going to cover those here; I’ll skip over them and go straight to talking about vape pen-style devices.

 Despite the wide variety of vape devices that you’ll find on the market today, they all have a few things in common.
 They all use a battery to heat a wire coil.
-There is a wick which draws e-liquid into the coil.
-When the coil heats the eliquid, it vaporizes it, and you inhale that vapor the same way you would inhale with a cigarette.
+There is a wick that draws e-liquid into the coil.
+When the coil heats the e-liquid, it vaporizes it, and you inhale that vapor the same way you would inhale with a cigarette.

 Here are some terms that you may hear thrown around:

 Device – Vape devices come in many different shapes, sizes, and colors.
 In general, you’ll see devices that look like a pen, a tube, or a box.
 Despite the differences in how these devices look, they all ultimately operate the same way.
 They take power from a battery, and they deliver it to an atomizer.